South Carolina Attorneys Handling Child Injury Claims

 Experienced child injury attorneys serving South Carolina

-McGowan, Hood & Felder, LLC is dedicated to helping families protect their children.
+McGowan, Hood, Felder & Phillips, LLC is dedicated to helping families protect their children.
 If your child was injured by another person’s negligence or reckless behavior, we are ready to help.
 Please call 803-327-7800, or fill out our contact form, to schedule your free initial consultation at one of our multiple offices throughout South Carolina.

 Find An Office Near Me